ibexa/documentation-developer/docs/infrastructure_and_maintenance/clustering/clustering_using_ddev.md

 This guide follows [Install using DDEV](install_using_ddev.md) and helps to extend the previous installation to locally replicate a production [cluster](clustering.md).

-In contrast to a production cluster, this setup will have only one front app server.
+In contrast to a production cluster, this setup has only one front app server.
 But the data sharing needed by a cluster of several servers can still be emulated.

 The `ddev config --php-version` option should set the same PHP version as the production servers.